codacy/docs/docs/codacy-api/examples/uploading-dast-results.md

 ## Uploading results to Codacy

-1. Use ZAP ([Zed Attack Proxy](https://www.zaproxy.org/)) to perform DAST on your application and generate a report in the [Traditional JSON format](https://www.zaproxy.org/docs/desktop/addons/report-generation/report-traditional-json/).
+1. Use [ZAP](https://www.zaproxy.org/) to perform DAST on your application and generate a report in the [Traditional JSON format](https://www.zaproxy.org/docs/desktop/addons/report-generation/report-traditional-json/).

     For details on generating reports in ZAP, refer to the [ZAP documentation](https://www.zaproxy.org/docs/).

-1. Upload the report to the Codacy API endpoint [<span class="skip-vale">uploadDASTReport</span>](https://app.codacy.com/api/api-docs#uploaddastreport):
+1. Upload the report to Codacy using the API endpoint [<span class="skip-vale">uploadDASTReport</span>](https://app.codacy.com/api/api-docs#uploaddastreport):

     !!! note
         The DAST report must be under 20MB in size.